 DIY Wire Spool Coffee Table

-Here is what we used for this project:
+Here is what we used for this cable spool table project:

 The first thing I did was decide how high I wanted to make the coffee table.
 I decided I wanted it about 16 inches high.
 With the height of the casters, I needed to make up about 4 inches to reach that height.
 We decided to build some blocks that the casters would be connected to.
 We used three wheels.

 Wire spools are actually pretty easy to disassemble.
-There are 8 bolts that need to be loosened.
+The best way to disassemble them are to loosen the 8 bolts holding the top of a spool together.
 After those are taken off, the round tops will come right off, and a bonus, the slats in the middle are disassembled now as well.
-Looks like another project coming soon.
+This will become the top of the table.

 I ran out to my weathered wood stash in my backyard to find some 2 by 6 boards that had been sitting out getting all worn and lovely.
 I liked using these, since they were the same color as the spool.
 We built some blocks.
 They are 6 by 6 squares.